janickweberpals/smdi/README.md

 **`S`tructural `M`issing `D`ata `I`nvestigations**

-This package aims to be a helpful addition to routine healthcare database analytics with a focus on structural missing data investigations.

 <!-- [![](https://cranlogs.r-pkg.org/badges/smdi)](https://cran.rstudio.com/web/packages/smdi/index.html)  -->

 ![](https://gitlab-scm.partners.org/janickweberpals/smdi/badges/dev/pipeline.svg)

+This package aims to be a helpful addition to routine healthcare database analytics with a focus on structural missing data investigations.

-The theoretical backbone of this package is based on a large-scale plasmode simulation performed by the [Sentinel Innovation Center workgroup](https://www.sentinelinitiative.org/methods-data-tools/methods/approaches-handling-partially-observed-confounder-data-electronic-health) on
+The theoretical backbone of this package is based on a large-scale plasmode simulation performed by the [Sentinel Innovation Center workgroup](https://www.sentinelinitiative.org/methods-data-tools/methods/approaches-handling-partially-observed-confounder-data-electronic-health):

 **Approaches to Handling Partially Observed Confounder Data From Electronic Health Records (EHR) In Non-randomized Studies of Medication Outcomes.**